Trends

 Exemplar handles routine molecular workflows adequately with reasonable sample tracking and basic instrument connections.
 Graphical workflow tools provide helpful visualization of testing progress.

-Limitations become apparent with advanced applications, particularly high-throughput sequencing.
-Multiple users report performance degradation when managing large NGS runs, and bioinformatics integration capabilities lag behind alternatives.
+However, limitations become apparent with advanced applications, particularly high-throughput sequencing.
+Multiple verified user reports indicate performance degradation when managing large NGS runs, and bioinformatics integration capabilities lag significantly behind alternatives.
+According to industry analysis, the system's limited integration capabilities can constrain operations as testing volumes grow, making it less suitable for scaling molecular diagnostics operations.

 The relatively intuitive interface enables laboratory staff to become productive after minimal training.
 For labs focused primarily on PCR-based molecular testing with moderate volumes, Exemplar offers a reasonable balance of functionality and usability.